philroche/ubuntu-watch-packages/README.md

 # ubuntu-watch-packages
-Watch specified packages in the ubuntu archive for transition between archive pockets.
+Watch specified binary packages in the ubuntu archive for transition between archive pockets.
 Useful when waiting for a package update to be published.

 It polls the launchpad API for new packages every 10 minutes (you can change this by using poll-seconds option)